movementlabsxyz/MIP/MIP/mip-16/README.md

 ## Fee structure

+The processing costs on rollups [1-6] are  [multi-dimensional](https://medium.com/offchainlabs/understanding-arbitrum-2-dimensional-fees-fd1d582596c9).
-The cost of processing a transaction on a Movement chain is [multi-dimensional](https://medium.com/offchainlabs/understanding-arbitrum-2-dimensional-fees-fd1d582596c9):
+The cost of processing a transaction on a Movement chain consists of:

 1. **execution** fees: the costs that correspond to resources usage, CPU and permanent storage.
 2. **data availability** fees: the costs of publishing transactions/blocks data to a _data availability layer_.